TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Game events log and chat
 	- In the same window
 	- ImGui or own GUI?
-		- We actually have some textbox code
+		- We actually have some textbox code we can introduce later for chatting

-- explosions -> standard_explosion
+			- Better control over such an important feature

 - let players spawn for a moment after beginning the round
 	- though not after changing a team